lizmat/raku-all-modules/MARTIMM/BSON/README.md

   * Changed role/class idea of test files Double.pm6 and Encodable.pm6.
 These
     are now D.pm6, EDC.pm6 and EDC-Tools.pm6.
 The Double is there a role while the Encodable is a class.
+  * Tests needs to be extended to test larger documents.
+The failure in version 0.5.4 could then be prevented.
+Test 703-encodable.t to test encoding objects has a document with subdocuments and several doubles.
+  * EDC.pm6, D.pm6 and EDC-Tools.pm6 has replaced array shifts with array
+    indexing when decoding which is slightly faster.
+  * EDC.pm6 has first preparations to introduce concurrency using cas() when decoding to update document result atomically.
+  * Tests have shown that scheduled code is too short to run parallel compared to the bookkeeping around it.
+So keep the original code but replace the array shifts with indexing when decoding.
 * 0.9.2 Upgraded Rakudo * ===> Bugfix in BSON
 * 0.9.1 Testing with decode/encode classes and roles
 * 0.9.0